ssarkar2/notes/pytorch_fx/basic_intro/README.md

 ```

+## Abstract Interpretation / Static Analysis
+`fx.Interpreter` can be subclassed and the abstract information can be propagated through the node's `meta` field.

+See [this](../abstract_interpret/README.md) for an example.

 ## Custom Tracer
 `Tracer` class could be subclassed, and the following methods could be overridden to control tracing behaviour:
 1. `is_leaf_module`: By default, modules in torch.nn are treated as leaves.
 Override this to treat more modules as leafs (i.e., not traced inside)